 Once she graduated from Amundsen High School, Suddy immediately began to excel in her professional career.
 She worked in the business office where she assisted in Human Resources and finances.
 Her talents did not go unnoticed as she was offered the role of Business Office Manager.
 In this role, she managed departments like Admissions and Human Resources.
-Most recently, Suddy has worked in the capacity of an Assistant administrator for the past 5 years and just obtained another achievement by obtaining her Nursing Home Administrator license.
+Most recently, Suddy has worked in the capacity of Assistant Administrator for the past 5 years and just obtained another achievement by obtaining her Nursing Home Administrator license.
 She currently serves as the Administrator of Generations at Regency.

 She chose working in health care because, “I get to help people and positively make a difference in their lives.
 I am a very family-oriented person and I get to practice that every day.”

 With a background in education, Cydney Mendoza is a natural fit as the captain of Regency’s nursing department.

 The director of nursing’s primary task is to continuously assess the quality of Regency’s programs and make improvements where possible.
 One of Cydney’s main areas of focus is staff training and developemnt.

 “The skill in it is the ability to get the information across, where you get people excited about learning,” Cydney said.
 “I enjoy the teaching part, because my background is in education.”

 A native of Chicago, Cydney studied teaching at the University of Wisconsin-La Crosse.
 She entered the field of nursing after her mother began a battle with cancer; at the hospital where her mother received treatment, Cyd studied how the nurses treated their patients as whole people, not room occupants.
 She brings this attentiveness to Regency.